ITLOS - Nippon Foundation Capacity Building and Training Programme

 In the case of government officials, the nominating agency should be a relevant governmental body.
 For researchers, the nominating agency may be the institute or academic department of the university to which they are affiliated.

-Applicants and nominating agencies are invited to submit two copies of each form:
+Nominating agencies are invited to submit two copies of the Nomination Form:

 - One scanned version of the signed original; and

 The Nomination Form may be preferably sent by e-mail to firstname.lastname@example.org or by fax to: (+49 40 35607-245) or by post to: